wp-plugins/bookingcom-affiliate-plugin/readme.txt

 == Upgrade Notice ==

-= 1.8 =
+= 1.8.1 =

+* Additional language (Czech thanks to Martin Dvorak)
-* Bug fix :  Plugin was creating extra-entries into the "wp_postmeta" table.
+* Bug fix :  streamlined the process to create a searchbox pointing to a single hotel (using hotelid).